birkheadc/templates/fullStack/vite_aspnetcore_template/docs/README.md

 ### Testing
 I'm going to aim for higher test coverage, especially in front end components, integration, and e2e.
 I mean it this time.

+#### Unit Testing
+Unit Testing is pretty straightforward.

+For the api, most classes are covered by Unit Tests as long as the test wouldn't be trivial.

+The frontend is a little more interesting.
+I plan on introducing Storybook for designing and testing components in isolation.

+#### Integration Testing
+It is sometimes difficult to draw the line between Integration and E2E testing.
+For this template, only the api will have Integration Testing.
+Integration Testing will consist of all the logic from receiving a request, up to but not including interacting with a real database.
+I will mock the database.

+#### E2E Testing
+E2E Testing, then, will involve creating Testing Containers with as much of the tech stack as possible.
+The tests will operate the frontend, and the entire application will run, including an actual database in the Testing Container.
+I might have all of this done in the cloud.

 ## About the Template
 Todo: Detail packages, frameworks, and design decisions.
 ### Development